jamesfawcett/Thinkpad-X201-Hackintosh-Catalina/README.md

 ## Important ##

 Kexts can be updated, but don't update VooDooPS2Controller.
 If you update this, the central red ThinkPad mouse button is no longer supported.
+Touch features all work, two finger scrolling etc.